rui314/mold/docs/glossary.md

 if you compile a C source file containing a call of `printf`, the actual function code of `printf` is not included in the resulting object file.
-You include `stdio.h`, but that teaches the compiler only about `printf`'s type, and the compiler still don't know what `printf` actually does.
+You include `stdio.h`, but that teaches the compiler only about `printf`'s type, and the compiler still doesn't know what `printf` actually does.
 Therefore, it cannot emit code for `printf`.

-You need to link an object file with other object file or a shared library to make it exectuable.
+You need to link an object file with other object file or a shared library to make it executable.

 ## Virtual address space